Oglebay Institute: Schrader Environmental Education Center

 Attractions include the A.B.
 Brooks Discovery Trail System, Children's Awareness Area, EarthTrek Exhibit Hall and the Corson Wildflower and Butterfly Gardens.
 This hands-on facility offers seasonal events and is one of the region's examples of "Green Architecture."
 The Schrader also operates the Terra Alta Mountain Camp in Terra Alta, West Virginia.
-The Center is located at Oglebay Park in Wheeling.
+The center is located at Oglebay Park in Wheeling.

 Oglebay Institute's School of Dance

 Classes include ballet, tap, jazz, hip-hop, Irish step, belly dance, ballroom traditions, fitness and more.
 Performance troupes and dance concerts bring fine entertainment to area residents and give dancers an opportunity to perform in public.

 Towngate Theatre & Cinema

-The theater is located at 2118 Market Street, Wheeling.
+The theater is located at 2118 Market Street, Wheeling, West Virginia, USA.